This route is part of Sustrans National Cycle Network Route 6. We ride this route regularly and this page was updated in July 2018.

 At the junction with Brunswick St you might want to stop and take stock.
 You are in Broomhall, originally land belonging to Broom Hall, a mansion possibly dating back to the 15th century and which more recently became the home and workshop of the cutlery designer David Mellor.
 The area became a well-to-do Victorian suburb, but the mid 20th Century saw a decline largely due to a planning idea to build a flyover from St. Mary’s Gate to Broomhill – demolishing the houses underneath! – and by the 70’s & 80’s Broomhall had a reputation as a red light and drug dealers area.
 Strong community action and a ground-breaking traffic management plan – initially to prevent ‘kerb-crawling’ – however, has seen the revival of the area, and it is now a pleasant mixed community.
 Brunswick St acts as a cycling corridor from Nether Edge and the south-western suburbs – the “Professor’s Route” – to major employers in the area such as the University and hospitals.
 Off this is Collegiate Crescent and Victoria Road, apparently described by John Betjeman as one of the most pleasant streets in the UK, in an area which inspired him to write the poem entitled ‘An Edwardian Sunday, Broomhill, Sheffield’

 Continuing up Broomspring Lane, which in the 19th century became a cause for concern due to people driving their horses and carriages too fast down it (some things never change!) watch out for the left turn into Gloucester St – here the houses were built to replace those destroyed by bombing during the Second World War.
 This will take you through Lynwood Gardens, a recent addition to Sheffield’s public green spaces, with three interesting information boards giving the history and natural history of the site.
-Turn right on Park Lane then left on Clarkehouse (Beware of traffic here) Note that parts of the cycle lanes are peak-time only, so if there are cars parked on them please don’t get angry, just cycle carefully!
+Turn right on Park Lane then left on Clarkehouse Rd.
+In a a recent victory we have got rid of daytime parking along here so hopefully the bike lane will be clear.

 Prepare yourself for the right turn onto Endcliffe Rise Road.
 Unfortunately a combination of this being a rat-run for owners of overpriced cars to the well-off suburbs and a botched traffic calming scheme on this road means that traffic tends to be quite fast, so continue to be careful.
 Turn left onto Riverdale Rd, then left to Oakbrook Rd, cross the mini-roundabout into Bingham Park, and you may now start to enjoy a traffic-free section along the Porter Valley as far as Clough Lane, and then a very lightly traffic’ed but steep lane up to Fulwood Lane which is a bit busier.
 Turn left for Ringinglow.